 Tuition per course: $1,620 (courses are three-credit hours)

 Audit fee: Audit fee is billed at 1/3 of tuition.

 There is a $150 continuance fee to stay in the program for those missing a summer.

 Registration deposit: $100 (paid when applicant accepts admission and with each summer’s registration; nonrefundable but credited to the tuition charge at registration)

-University housing: Estimated at nineteen nights (Mon 6/10– Fri 6/28) at a cost of $475 double occupancy or $627 single occupancy and approximately $68 per extra night for early arrivals and late departures.
+University conference housing: (Mon 6/10–Fri 6/28) will be billed $463 double occupancy or $624 single occupancy and approximately $72 per extra night for early arrivals and late departures.
 Linens are not included.